CAS735-F23/macrun-archless-team/README.md

 ### With Simulator Script

+The script will simulate all actions like player registration, login, start heart rate monitor, start game, etc. It will randomly generate heart rate, move random distance and react to game attacks.

 - Please make sure you have **Python3.8+** installed.
 - Run the following commands in your shell: